BuonOmo/choisirunelicence/a-propos.md

 ---
-title: About
+title: A propos
 layout: default
-permalink: /about/
+permalink: /a-propos/
-title: What's this about?
+title: Pourquoi ce site?
 ---

 GitHub wants to help developers choose a license for their source code.